Quickstart

 This will print the schema and the results.

 The query command is intended for previewing your SQL queries, and is not designed for large data exports.
 For this reason, there are a few limits in place.
-Query command takes --infer-schema-limit
+Query command takes --infer-schema-limit, --source-limit and --limit options.
+Default values are 100, 100 and 1000 in the corresponding order.

 Arg |